TJ231IT/Active-Directory-Project/README.md

 ### Skills Learned

-- How to setup Virtual Machibes on Microsoft Azure.
+- How to setup Virtual Machines on Microsoft Azure.
 - Basic Understanding of Windows Active Directory.
 - Able to successfully create Telemetry between devices on a network.
 - Basic understanding of IPs and ports.